 This intermediate-level studio course is the further study in the fine art of photography with a continued emphasis on developing significant personal imagery.
 The course includes a study of current fine art photography, and creative and technical aspects of black and white photography as well as alternative processes.
+Meets six hours weekly.
 Prerequisite: ART 250